digital-asset/daml/docs/source/daml/patterns/delegation.rst

     :language: daml
     :lines: 74-76

 .. note:: The technique is likely to change in the future.
-DA is actively researching future language features for contract disclosure.
+DAML is actively researching future language features for contract disclosure.

 .. figure:: images/delegation.png